-Intuitive Surgical s board of directors has unanimously approved the merger agreement, and unanimously recommends that Intuitive Surgical s common stock pursuant to the merger agreement.
-Intuitive Surgical s board of directors has unanimously approved the amendment to Intuitive Surgical s Amended and Restated Certificate of Incorporation to effect a 1-for-2 reverse stock split of Intuitive Surgical s common stock, and unanimously recommends that Intuitive Surgical stockholders vote FOR the proposal to amend Intuitive Surgical s Amended and Restated Certificate of Incorporation.
-Intuitive Surgical s board of directors unanimously recommends that Intuitive Surgical s board of directors unanimously recommends that Intuitive Surgical s board of directors unanimously recommends that Intuitive Surgical s board of directors has unanimously approved the amendment to the 2000 Non-Employee Directors Stock Option Plan to increase the annual stock option grant for non-employee directors from 5,000 to 10,000 shares, to provide for an additional annual grant of options to purchase 5,000 shares to committee chairs and to amend the automatic share increase provision, and unanimously recommends that Intuitive Surgical stockholders vote FOR the proposal to amend the 2000 Non-Employee Directors Stock Option Plan.
+Intuitive Surgical s board of directors has unanimously approved the merger agreement, and unanimously recommends that Intuitive Surgical stockholders vote FOR the proposal to issue Intuitive Surgical common stock pursuant to the merger agreement.
+Intuitive Surgical s board of directors has unanimously approved the amendment to Intuitive Surgical s Amended and Restated Certificate of Incorporation to effect a 1-for-2 reverse stock split of Intuitive Surgical s common stock, and unanimously recommends that Intuitive Surgical stockholders vote FOR the proposal to amend Intuitive Surgical Stockholders vote FOR the election of the nominees to the board of directors listed in this joint proxy statement/prospectus.
+Intuitive Surgical s board of directors has unanimously approved the amendment to the 2000 Non-Employee Directors Stock Option Plan to increase the annual stock option grant for non-employee directors from 5,000 to 10,000 shares, to provide for an additional annual grant of options to purchase 5,000 shares to committee chairs and to amend the automatic share increase provision, and unanimously recommends that Intuitive Surgical stockholders vote FOR the proposal to amend the 2000 Non-Employee Directors Stock Option Plan.
 Intuitive Surgical s board of directors has unanimously approved the engagement of Ernst & Young LLP as the independent auditors of Intuitive Surgical for the current fiscal year ending December 31, 2003, and unanimously recommends that Intuitive Surgical stockholders vote FOR the proposal to ratify the selection of Ernst & Young LLP as the independent auditors of Intuitive Surgical for the current fiscal year ending December 31, 2003.